Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 How much are property prices expected to increase in Addis Ababa in 2026?

-As of early 2026, residential property prices in Addis Ababa are expected to rise by around 7% to 12% in birr terms over the course of the year, with newer product and better-connected locations tracking toward the upper end of that range.
+As of 2026, residential property prices in Addis Ababa are expected to rise by about 8% to 13% in nominal birr terms during the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Addis Ababa.